-The number of local collection points is growing in Sudbury, so if you do not attend SVV, but would like to donate some items, please take your donations along to one of them listed here.
+There are around 30 collection points in Sudbury and the surrounding areas, so if you do not attend SVV, but would like to donate items, please take your donations along to one of them listed here.
 They’d love to see you.

 CAP Money Course

 This is a simple and effective money management course that helps you to get in control of your finances.
 Run by trained Money Coaches, it is a 3-week course which is held in the community.
 The course is free of charge and includes a free money management pack.

 To find our about the next course, please contact the team on 07583 467190 or email them.

 CAP Debt Counselling